-The Initial Student Interview must be completed by a school-based administrator.
+The Initial Student Interview must be completed by an individual with a CSTAG Level 2 certificate.
 It is also recommended that a mental health professional be present during this interview.
+The law enforcement officer should not be present when this interview is being conducted.
 This document has been translated to multiple languages (Haitian-Creole, Portuguese, Spanish).
-Translated versions are available on EdPlan (Refer to EdPlan Main Menu> Resource Information> BTA).
+Translated versions are available on EdPlan (Refer to EdPlan Main Menu > Resource Information > BTA).
+The initial student interview can be generated by a mental health professional if there is documentation that an administrator is present during the interview.

-The interviewer must begin by attempting to establish rapport, then use these interview questions as a guide to interview the student who either made a threat or exhibited a behavior of concern.
+Interviews should be conducted in a confidential setting.
+The interviewer should write the student responses verbatim.
+The interviewer must begin by attempting to establish rapport, then use these interview questions to interview the student who either made a threat or exhibited a behavior of concern.
 Consider the developmental level of the student and adjust the language of the questions accordingly.
-Use the questions as a guide to interview the person making the threat.
-Ask other questions as appropriate.
+Use the questions to interview the person making the threat.
+Ask other follow-up questions as appropriate.
 Try to use open-ended questions rather than leading questions.